Bates Style Guidelines

 library: the George and Helen Ladd Library, Ladd Library, the library.

-maiden name/Bates name: Try to include an alumna’s name as it was in college: Marianne Nolan Cowan ’92, rather than Marianne Cowan ’92.
+maiden name/Bates name: In most uses, include an alumna’s name as it was in college: Marianne Nolan Cowan ’92, rather than Marianne Cowan ’92.
 See page for Bates Person Name Style.

-Lewiston and Auburn: Abbreviate the area as L-A: The grants were given to L-A organizations.
+Lewiston and Auburn: Abbreviate the area as L-A using a hyphen: The grants were given to L-A organizations.

-Museum of Art: Refer to the college museum as the Bates College Museum of Art in first references.
+Museum of Art: Refer to the college museum by its full name, the Bates College Museum of Art in first references.
 Second references can be to the Museum of Art or the museum.
 Refer to the museum’s location in the Olin Arts Center when appropriate (such as explaining where it is on campus), but always avoid constructions such as the Olin Arts Museum.

 • correct: The Bates College Museum of Art is located within the Olin Arts Center.